By Stacey Faris, Army Spouse

 A simple search will lead you to horror story after horror story of damaged goods, drivers lying about weights, lost items, and heartbroken families.
 Control of the entire process is ceded when bad practices and unscrupulous companies come into the equation.

 Some PCS seasons the problems are worse than others.
-2015 seems to have been a really bad year so far.

 Here is a small sample of what some families have reported post-move: